atoms-tech/atoms-mcp/openspec/changes/comprehensive-e2e-integration-tests/proposal.md

 # Comprehensive E2E & Integration Test Coverage

+## Why

+The atoms-mcp deployment is live at mcpdev.atoms.tech but lacks comprehensive test coverage.
+Only 1/48 user stories (2%) have passing tests, leaving the system vulnerable to regressions and making it unsafe to refactor or optimize.
+This proposal delivers production-grade E2E and integration tests following canonical naming conventions and TDD governance, achieving 95%+ coverage across all MCP tools and user stories.

 ## Summary

 Build out complete end-to-end and integration test suites to achieve 95%+ coverage across all MCP tools and user stories.
 Currently only 1/48 user stories have test coverage (2%).
 This proposal maps all 48 user stories to concrete test scenarios and delivers production-grade test implementations across all tool layers.